 Located at the north end of Humboldt Bay, the sanctuary is situated along the Pacific Flyway, a major migratory route for thousands of birds that breed in the far north and winter in California, Mexico and Central and South America.
 The Arcata Marsh and Wildlife Sanctuary has probably the highest bird populated coastal site between Bodega Harbor and Washington, with literally thousands of birding visitors annually and organized bird walks held at least weekly year-round.
 The Marsh has hosted over 300 bird species.

 The Arcata Marsh Interpretive Center has interactive exhibits, free maps and literature, a bookstore, bird checklists and a log of recent bird sightings.
-The center is open Tuesday through Sunday 9 a.m. to 5 p.m., and Monday 1 to 5 p.m.
-The center is closed on major holidays.
+The center is open Monday 1-5PM and Tuesday - Sunday from 9 AM to 5 PM.

-Marsh volunteers lead tours of the wildlife sanctuary.
-No reservations are necessary for the following walks, which take place rain or shine:
+Marsh volunteers lead tours of the wildlife sanctuary, which take place rain or shine: